-For each SEP event the eruptive solar activity is characterised by parameters of the associated SXR and microwave (frequency range 1 GHz to some tens of GHz) bursts and by the speed $V{\rm CME}$, projected onto the plane-of-sky, of the associated CME.
+For each SEP event the eruptive solar activity is characterised by parameters of the associated SXR and microwave (frequency range 1 GHz to some tens of GHz) bursts and by the speed $V{\rm CME}$, projected onto the plane of sky, of the associated CME.
 SXR time histories observed by the GOES satellites2 were used to determine the peak flux I{SXR} and the start-to-peak fluence Φ{SXR} in the 0.1-0.8 nm channel.
-Both values were determined after subtraction of a pre-event background assumed constant.
-The values of $V{\rm CME}$ were taken from linear fits to the time-height trajectory of the CME front as provided in the CME catalogue (Yashiro et al., 2004)3 of SoHO/LASCO (Brueckner et al., 1995).
+Both values were determined after subtracting a pre-event background that was assumed to be constant.
+The values of V{CME} were taken from linear fits to the time-height trajectory of the CME front as provided in the CME catalogue (Yashiro et al., 2004).3 of Solar and Heliospheric Observatory/Large Angle Spectroscopic Coronagraph (SoHO/LASCO; Brueckner et al., 1995).
 The microwave measurements were extracted from the data sets of the Nobeyama Radio Polarimeters (NoRP)4 and the Radio Solar Telescope Network (RSTN)5 of the US Air Force.
-The NoRP (Nakajima et al., 1985), operated by the National Astronomical Observatory of Japan, measure whole-Sun flux density time histories at 1, 2, 3.75, 9.4, 17 and 35 GHz from about 23 UT to 07 UT.
-The RSTN measures whole Sun flux densities at 0.24, 0.41, 0.61, 1.4, 2.7, 4.9, 8.8 and 15.4 GHz during 24 hours a day obtained from observatories in Sagamore Hill (Massachusetts), Palehua (Hawaii), Learmonth (Australia) and San Vito (Italy).
+The NoRP (Nakajima et al., 1985), operated by the National Astronomical Observatory of Japan, measure whole-Sun flux-density time histories at 1, 2, 3.75, 9.4, 17, and 35 GHz from about 23 UT to 07 UT.
+The RSTN measures whole-Sun flux densities at 0.24, 0.41, 0.61, 1.4, 2.7, 4.9, 8.8, and 15.4 GHz during 24 hours a day obtained from observatories in Sagamore Hill (Massachusetts), Palehua (Hawaii), Learmonth (Australia), and San Vito (Italy).